i2h3/nextcloud-macos-tests/README.md

 ## Preconditions

+- The latest supported major **Xcode** release must be installed in the test environment.
 - **English (US)** is set as the system language in the test environment.
 This is required to match user interface elements based on their text labels.
 Not all of them, including first-party apps, have accessibility identifiers defined.
+- **Light appearance** is defined for macOS.
 - These tests assume that there is one client app bundle to test at `/Applications/Nextcloud.app` and only verifies that its version equals the expected version specified through an argument or environment variable.
 - These tests assume that there is one Nextcloud server to run against which is specified through an argument or an environment variable, including the account details.